Liberty X

-Liberty X (originally called Liberty) are a British girl group consisting of Michelle Heaton, Jessica Taylor and Kelli Young.
+Liberty X (originally called Liberty) are a British girl group (formerly a British-Irish mixed group) consisting of Michelle Heaton, Jessica Taylor and Kelli Young.
 The group's best-known line-up also included Tony Lundon and Kevin Simm.

 The group was formed by the five finalists of the 2001 ITV talent show Popstars who failed to make it into the winning group Hear'Say.
-The group released their debut album, Thinking It Over, on 27 May 2002 which featured their biggest single "Just a Little", which gave them international success.
-They released their second studio album Being Somebody a year later on 3 November 2003, although not matching the success of their debut.
+The group released their debut album, Thinking It Over on 27 May 2002, featuring their biggest single "Just a Little" which gave them international success.
+They released their second studio album Being Somebody a year later on 3 November 2003, not matching the success of their debut.
 Following disappointing sales, the group were dropped and later signed with Virgin, released a final studio album X on 10 October 2005 and disbanded in 2007.
-Liberty X went on to achieve ten consecutive UK top 20 singles, and various charting singles worldwide, leading to greater commercial success than Hear'Say.
+Liberty X achieved ten consecutive UK top 20 singles, and various charting singles worldwide, leading to greater commercial success than Hear'Say.
 In 2013, the original line up toured until 2014.